M-Arafat61/IT-seminar-react-firebase/questions_and_answers.md

 #### Answer: B: `ReferenceError: greetign is not defined`

-<i>Write your explanation here</i>
-Declared variable greeting is empty initially, assigning an empty object to a variable that isn't declared using let/var/const and doing it console definitely give referenceError as greetign isn't defined.
+<i>Declared variable greeting is empty initially, assigning an empty object to a variable that isn't declared using let/var/const and doing it console definitely give referenceError as greetign isn't defined.</i>

 </p>
 </details>